MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Analytical Walkthroughs of the Framework

 While MORPHEUS serves as a robust conceptual framework, its true value can be better realized when it is applied to mitigate vulnerabilities in the complex reality of organizational security.
 To bridge the gap between theory and practice, we proposed a \textit{Human-Centric Risk Assessment Process}.
 This logic guides analysts in identifying and mitigating vulnerabilities through three core phases, which can be adapted to specific operational workflows (e.g., prevention, forensics, or red teaming):

 \begin{enumerate} \item \textbf{Factor Identification \& Filtering:} The process begins by retrieving the full set of human factors associated with a specific threat via the framework's mapping (Table \ref{tab:hfs_vertical_larger}).
-The analyst then applies a \textit{contextual filter}—based on environmental constraints (e.g., time pressure), user roles (e.g., experts vs. novices), or incident history—to prioritize the subset of factors most likely to be active drivers, thereby preventing analysis paralysis. \item \textbf{Quantification \& Assessment:} The selected subset is assessed using the validated instruments provided in the Measurement Layer (Table \ref{tab:measurement_tools}) or through qualitative methods (e.g., interviews, log analysis) appropriate for the context. \item \textbf{Systemic Analysis:} The interactions between these identified factors are analyzed using the network mechanisms (Section \ref{sec:interplay}) to identify and disrupt causal feedback loops. \end{enumerate}
+The analyst then applies a \textit{contextual filter}—based on environmental constraints (e.g., time pressure), user roles (e.g., experts vs. novices), or incident history—to prioritize the subset of factors most likely to be active drivers, thereby preventing analysis paralysis.
+For instance, if an incident is linked to a time-sensitive workflow, the analyst would proactively filter for proximal state factors (e.g., \textit{Cognitive fatigue}, \textit{Stress}) rather than static distal traits. \item \textbf{Quantification \& Assessment:} The selected subset is assessed using the validated instruments provided in the Measurement Layer (Table \ref{tab:measurement_tools}) tailored to the organization's operational constraints.
+For example, if rapid, large-scale assessment is needed to minimize disruption, brief self-report scales (e.g., the 3-item Cognitive Reflection Test) are selected; if passive monitoring is preferred, behavioral proxies (e.g., log analysis) are utilized. \item \textbf{Systemic Analysis:} The interactions between these identified factors are analyzed using the network mechanisms (Section \ref{sec:interplay}) to identify and disrupt compounding vulnerability pathways and reinforcing behavioral patterns.
+By cross-referencing the locally measured factors against the 12 interaction mechanisms, practitioners can hypothesize how an external constraint (e.g., \textit{Lack of resources}) probabilistically exacerbates an internal state (e.g., \textit{Frustration}), guiding systemic rather than localized interventions. \end{enumerate}

-To demonstrate this process, we present \textbf{eight} synthetic operational scenarios.
-These are illustrative vignettes constructed by synthesizing common patterns found in our literature review (e.g., healthcare workflows, administrative fatigue).
-They utilize a ``Pattern Language'' format to distinctly separate the procedural method from the narrative application.
+To demonstrate this process, we present \textbf{two in-depth} synthetic \textbf{operational scenarios} as vignettes illustrating the step-by-step application of the framework.
+To preserve the breadth of the framework's applicability without cluttering the main text, \textbf{six additional scenarios} (covering threat mapping, monitoring, red teaming, forensics, access control, and insider threats) are reported in \hyperref[sec:appendix_5]{Appendix 5}.